 How to Pay for Parking in Tirana

-• You must remember to send a new SMS every hour.
+• Remember to send a new SMS every hour

-• Paid parking in Tirana operates from 7:30 to 20:00.
-Outside these hours, parking is free!
+• Paid parking is enforced from 7:30 AM to 8:00 PM.
+Outside these hours, parking is free.

 • E HENE – E DIEL (Paid from Monday to Sunday)